bharadswami/syncthing-status.el/README.md

 ## Usage
 ### Step 1: Installation
-You can clone/download this repository and paste `(load-file "/path/to/syncthing-status.el")` in your init file or copy the contents of `syncthing-status.el` to your init file.
+You can clone/download this repository and paste `(load "/path/to/syncthing-status.el")` in your init file or copy the contents of `syncthing-status.el` to your init file.
 (init file = `~/.emacs.el`, `~/.emacs`, `~/.emacs.d/init.el`, `~/.config/emacs/init.el`, `~/.spacemacs`, `~/.doom.d/config.el` etc.)

 ### Step 2: API Key